95lux/reimagine/README.md

 DMX signals are ouptut on channel 1-12.
 Receiving end is a 12 channel DMX dimmer.

 Because of the usage of the serial port by the [*Conceptinetics*](https://github.com/alfo/arduino-libraries/tree/master/Conceptinetics) library, any usage of the serial port (Such as debugging via ``Serial.println()`` is disabled when the library is integrated.)
-For successfull build including the *Conceptinetics* library, delete or comment all code including ``Serial``.
+For successfull build including the *Conceptinetics* library, delete or comment all code containing ``Serial``.

 <p>&nbsp;</p>